Illegal immigration

-Illegal immigration is the migration of people into a country in violation of that country's immigration laws, or the continuous residence in a country without the legal right to do so.
+Illegal immigration is the migration of people into a country in violation of that country's immigration laws, including unauthorized entry or continued residence after the expiration of a valid visa.
 Illegal immigration tends to be financially upward, with migrants moving from poorer to richer countries.
-Illegal residence in another country creates the risk of detention, deportation, and other imposed sanctions.
+Unauthorized residence can carry risks of detention, deportation, or other administrative sanctions, depending on national laws.

+Some migrants, including asylum seekers, are legally protected from penalties under international law.
+Under Article 31 of the 1951 Refugee Convention and its 1967 Protocol, people who enter a country without authorization to seek asylum cannot be penalized solely for irregular entry if they present themselves promptly, and are lawfully allowed to remain until their cases are fully processed.
 Asylum seekers denied asylum may face impediment to expulsion if the home country refuses to receive the person or if new asylum evidence emerges after the decision.
 In some cases, these people are considered illegal aliens.
 In others, they may receive a temporary residence permit, for example regarding the principle of non-refoulement in the International Refugee Convention.
 The European Court of Human Rights, referring to the European Convention on Human Rights, has shown in a number of indicative judgments that there are enforcement barriers to expulsion to certain countries, for example, due to the risk of torture.

 Terminology

 In Europe, the Platform for International Cooperation on Undocumented Migrants (PICUM) launched its international "Words Matter" campaign in 2014 to promote the use of the terms undocumented or irregular migrants instead of illegal.
-Depending on jurisdiction, culture, or context, alternatives to illegal aliens or illegal immigrants can include irregular migrants, undocumented immigrants, undocumented persons, and unauthorized immigrants.

-In some contexts the term illegal immigrants is shortened, often pejoratively, to illegals.
+Depending on jurisdiction, culture, or context, alternatives to illegal aliens or illegal immigrants can include irregular migrants, undocumented immigrants, undocumented persons, and unauthorized immigrants, and sans-papiers (paritcularly when lacking a permit authorizing residency).
+In some contexts, the term illegal immigrants is shortened, often pejoratively, to illegals.
 Irregular migration is a related term that is sometimes used, e.g. by the International Organization for Migration; however, because of the word migration, this term describes a somewhat wider concept, including illegal emigration.